Haoming02/sd-webui-diffusion-cg/README.md

 This Extension comes with two main features, **Recenter** and **Normalization**:

 ### Recenter
-<p align="right"><sup><i>*The "improvement" is pretty subjective</i></sup></p>

 <h5 align="center">Abstract</h5>

 <ins>TimothyAlexisVass</ins> discovered that, the value of the latent noise Tensor often starts off-centered, and the mean of each channel tends to drift away from `0`.
 Therefore, I tried to write an Extension to guide the mean back to `0`.
 For **SDXL**, pushing the mean of each channel to `0` yields decent results.

 But for **SD 1.5**, I found out that for some Checkpoints this often produces a green tint, suggesting that the "center" of each channel might not necessarily be at `0`.
 After experimenting with hundreds of images, I located a set of values for a rather **neutral and balanced** tone.

 <h5 align="center">Effects</h5>

 When you enable the feature, the output images will not have a biased color tint, and all colors will distribute more evenly;
 Additionally, the brightness will be adjusted so that bright areas are not overblown and dark areas are not clipped, producing a similar effect like the HDR photos taken by smartphones.

 <h5 align="center">Samples</h5>